Content

 Volume- and tariff-related timing differences

 Swissgrid calculates the required tariff revenues ex ante based on budgeted costs (operating and capital costs).
 Volume and price differences between the «actual» situation for a year and the «budgeted» situation for the same year regularly lead to differences between the actual costs and actual income for a year.
 These differences are referred to as volume- and tariff-related timing differences and are rectified over the coming years.
 If effective costs exceed the tariff revenues for the same year, this results in a deficit.
 This deficit can be eliminated over subsequent years by increasing the tariff.
+By contrast, if tariff revenues exceed effective costs for the same year, this results in a surplus, which must be used to reduce tariffs over subsequent years.

 Profit regulation